dhelonious/mastodon-snap/README.md

 You can then remove the old media directory.

+# 🐣 Easter eggs

+## Let it snow

+Around Christmas, winter will come to your Mastodon instance as snowflakes start to appear at the top of the website!
+This wonderful addon has been created by [Roni Laukkarinen] (https://github.com/ronilaukkarinen).

 # 🔥 Troubleshooting

 If none of the answers below help you, you can always re-install the snap and restore a backup: